 Geographically replicated elevation shifts in small mammals of California reveal heterogeneous impact of 20th century warming on montane species.

+Spatially heterogeneous impact of 20th century climate change on montane species California

 Kevin C. Rowe, Karen M.C.
-Rowe, Michelle Koo, Morgan W. Tingley, James L. Patton, Chris J. Conroy, John Perrine, Steven R. Beissinger, Craig C. Moritz.
+Rowe, Michelle S. Koo, Morgan W. Tingley, James L. Patton, Chris J. Conroy, John Perrine, Steven R. Beissinger, Craig C. Moritz.

 Abstract:

-Resurveys of historical collecting localities, when combined with statistical assessment of detectability, provide strong evidence for range dynamics in response to recent climate change.
-Such studies across single elevational or latitudinal transects have revealed range shifts, primarily expansion at leading edges, and meta-analyses attribute overall patterns to global warming.
-However, there have been few detailed community-scale analyses in which multiple transects have been resurveyed to control for local effects such as land-use and seral dynamics.
-Here we expand on resurveys of elevational ranges of small mammals along a single regional transect of montane California (Yosemite) by additional regional surveys to the north (Lassen) and the south (Sequoia), repeating surveys originally conducted in the early 20th century.
-High elevation species showed a coherent pattern of upward shifts in their lower range limits whereas low elevation species showed heterogeneous responses at the upper limits.
-While the elevational ranges of some species remained stable across regions, only a few species shifted their elevational range consistently across regions.
-Observed change in minimum temperature was a more reliable predictor of the direction of species’ shifts than precipitation change or other temperature change variables.
-Additional factors may play a role in differences between high and low elevation species and in species’ response across regions, perhaps due to changes in seral dynamics or interacting effects of local changes in temperature and precipitation.
-We identify a suite of high elevation taxa with consistent upwards range contractions and which warrant more detailed analyses of proximate causes of vulnerability.
+Resurveys of historical collecting localities, when combined with statistical assessment of detectability, provide strong evidence for range dynamics of species in response to recent climate change.
+Such studies across single elevational or latitudinal transects have revealed range shifts, primarily in the form of expansions at leading edges, and meta-analyses attribute overall patterns to global warming.
+However, there have been few detailed community-scale resurveys with spatial replication to control for local effects such as land-use change.
+Here we expand on resurveys of elevational ranges of small mammals along a single regional transect of montane California (Yosemite National Park) by repeating surveys originally conducted in the early 20th century along elevational transects in regions to the north (through Lassen Volcanic National Park) and the south (Sequoia/Kings Canyon National Parks).
+Two-thirds of elevational ranges remained stable at one or more limits, but ranges of most species (n=34) shifted in at least one region.
+However, none of the widespread species shifted both their upper and lower limits in the same direction in all three regions.
+High elevation species exhibited a coherent pattern of upward shifts in their lower range limits, whereas low elevation species had heterogeneous responses at the upper limits.
+Change in minimum annual temperature was a better predictor of the direction of species’ shifts than change in precipitation change or other temperature variables.
 These results demonstrate the value of multi-region resurveys and illustrate the complexity of species responses to recent climate change.

 Introduction

-The evidence for the biotic response to climate change over the last century has continued to accumulate (Walther, 2002; Parmesan and Yohe, 2003, Root et al, 2003, Parmesan, 2006; Chen et al. 2011).
-Despite a general trend towards upwards shifts of elevational (and latitudinal) boundaries (e.g. Thomas and Lennon 1999, Lenoir et al, 2008; Chen et al. 2011), considerable heterogeneity of species’ responses has occurred with many species exhibiting no shifts (Parmesan et al, 1999, Moritz et al, 2008, Tingley et al, 2009, 2012).
-Species respond to local trends in climate and habitat change, not global averages, and few studies are able to account for the substantial spatial heterogeneity in climate change across the landscape (Walther, 2002, Tingley et al. 2012).
-Furthermore, “leading edge” expansions are detected more often than “lagging edge” contractions (Thomas et al. 2004, Angert et al. 2011, Hill et al. 2011, Morelli et al., 2012).
-While biological factors likely contribute to both observations, there is also potential for sampling and analytical effects, particularly for lagging edges, where local extinction cannot be demonstrated unless detectability (or probability of “false absence”) is incorporated into the analysis (Tingley & Beissinger, 2009).
-Spatially-explicit resurveys across multiple regional areas, together with statistical power to detect both range contractions and expansions, can be expected to generate more insight into the dynamics of species’ responses to recent climate change.
+Evidence for the biotic responses to climate change over the last century has continued to accumulate (Walther 2002; Parmesan and Yohe 2003, Root et al. 2003, Parmesan 2006, Chen et al. 2011).
+There is a general trend towards upwards and poleward shifts of elevational and latitudinal boundaries of ranges (e.g., Thomas and Lennon 1999, Lenoir et al. 2008; Chen et al. 2011), with “leading edge” expansions detected more often than “lagging edge” contractions (Thomas et al. 2004, Angert et al. 2011, Hill et al. 2011, Morelli et al. 2012).
+However, there is considerable heterogeneity in the direction and magnitude of species’ responses and ranges of many species have not changed at all (Parmesan et al. 1999; Moritz et al. 2008; Tingley et al. 2009, 2012).
+Species respond to local change in climate and habitat rather than global averages, and few studies have accounted for substantial spatial heterogeneity in climate change across the landscape (Walther 2002, Tingley et al. 2012).
+Moreover, there is potential for considerable sampling error because local colonization and extinction cannot be convincingly demonstrated unless detectability (i.e., the probability of “false absence”) is modelled (Tingley and Beissinger 2009).
+Insights into the dynamics of species’ responses to recent climate change are most likely to come from spatially-replicated resurveys combined with analytical methods that have statistical power to detect both range contractions and expansions.